-During the year ended 31 December 2016, we considered the members of the Board of Directors (Executive and Non-executive) and the senior management of OCL and most important subsidiaries to be the key management personnel as defined in IAS 24 'Related parties'.

-The total remuneration of the key-management personnel amounts for the year ended 31 December 2016 to an amount of USD 10.0 million.
+During the year ended 31 December 2017, we considered the members of the Board of Directors (Executive and Non-executive) and the senior management to be the key management personnel as defined in IAS 24 'Related parties'.
+The total remuneration of the key-management personnel amounts for the year ended 31 December 2017 to an amount of around USD 9.0 million.